-A Rare Heart with 5 Chambers detected in a 51-Year-Old Man at Aster Hospital, Mankhool
+A Rare Heart With 5 Chambers Detected In A 51-Year-Old Man At Aster Hospital, Mankhool

+A very rare condition (with an incidence of 0.004% in the general population and 0.1 to 0.4% of all congenital heart anomalies), Cor triatriatum can be sometimes detected as an incidental finding in adults.[1]
+The Male to Female ratio of Cor triatriatum is 1.5: 1, indicating a slightly higher prevalence in males.[2]

-(MENAFN- Aster DM Healthcare) Dubai, UAE - February 21, 2024: Aster Hospital, Mankhool recently made a rare detection when a 51-year-old man presented himself with complaints of chest pain.
+Dubai, UAE: Aster Hospital, Mankhool recently made a rare detection when a 51-year-old man presented himself with complaints of chest pain.
 Upon thorough medical investigation the man was diagnosed with an unusual heart condition known as cor triatriatum sinister, a rare anomaly resulting in a heart with three atria (upper chambers of the heart, most people have two atria).
 This rare finding was managed successfully without the need for surgery, highlighting the hospital's expertise in comprehensive cardiac care.

 Cor triatriatum sinister is an extremely rare congenital anomaly where the left atrium is divided into two chambers by a membrane, resulting in a total of three atria within the heart.
 In this particular patient, alongside the two ventricles (right ventricle and left ventricle), an additional chamber has formed within the left atrium due to the presence of the membrane characteristic of cor triatriatum sinister.
 Therefore, while there were technically four chambers within the heart, the abnormality pertained to the left atrium, resulting in an overall count of five chambers in the heart of this patient.